Aging and Sleep: All You Need to Know

 Do sleep patterns change as we age?

-Yes, growing older has been known to cause trouble falling asleep, waking up during the night, sleeping during the day, and not spending enough time in deep sleep and REM phases.
+Yes, growing older has been known to cause trouble falling asleep, waking up during the night, sleeping during the day, and not spending enough time in deep sleep.

 What causes insomnia in older adults?